linjialiang/emad-loppo/README.md

 ## How to use

-**Attention: Loppo is still in its very early stages.
+**Attention: emadLoppo is still in its very early stages.
 Use it in production at your own risk.**

 First of all, arrange your documents into the following structure.